 Mindfulness-Based Stress Reduction Programs

-Our OHIP-covered programs include the Mindfulness-Based Stress Reduction – extended version (MBSR-X) and the Mindfulness-Based Cognitive Therapy (MBCT) and Mindful Self-Compassion (MSC) programs.
-They all provide a rigorous and systematic training in mindfulness within a safe, therapeutic environment, allowing participants to address physical and psychological symptoms and conditions by teaching them how to take charge of their well-being.
+Two of our OHIP-covered programs include the Mindfulness-Based Stress Reduction – extended version (MBSR-X) and the Mindfulness-Based Cognitive Therapy (MBCT) programs.
+They provide a rigorous and systematic training in mindfulness within a safe, therapeutic environment, allowing participants to address physical and psychological symptoms and conditions by teaching them how to take charge of their well-being.

-The Mindfulness-Based Stress Reduction and Mindfulness-Based Cognitive Therapy Programs provide an introduction into the world of mindfulness and are designed to familiarize us with mindfulness in a practical and highly participatory fashion.
+The Mindfulness-Based Stress Reduction – extended version, and Mindfulness-Based Cognitive Therapy Programs provide an introduction into the world of mindfulness and are designed to familiarize us with mindfulness in a practical and highly participatory fashion.
 If you have no mindfulness meditation experience, these are the programs you would be starting with.
 They are clinical group therapy programs that focus upon the progressive acquisition of mindful awareness or mindfulness, which can be defined as moment-to-moment, non-judgmental awareness.
-While Mindfulness Based Stress Reduction (MBSR) has its roots in spiritual teachings, the program itself is secular.
+While Mindfulness Based Stress Reduction (MBSR-X) has its roots in spiritual teachings, the program itself is secular.
 Originally devised by Jon Kabat-Zinn on scientific principles of behavioral medicine, these programs use the psychological concept of mindfulness to help people cope better and be more at ease in their life.
 Mindfulness practice is thought to have potential for helping people cope with stress and chronic illness, and research has shown it having a useful effect on the cultivation of health.